iegomez/mosquitto-go-auth/README.md

 #### Prefixes

 Though the plugin may have multiple backends enabled, there's a way to specify which backend must be used for a given user: prefixes.
 When enabled, `prefixes` allow to check if the username contains a predefined prefix in the form prefix_username and use the configured backend for that prefix.
+There's also an option to strip the prefix upon checking user or acl, so that if a record for `username` exists on a backend with prefix `prefix`, then both `username` and `prefix_username` would be authenticated/authorized.
+Notice that the former would need to loop through all the backends since it carries no prefix, while the latter will only be checked by the correct backend.

 Options to enable and set prefixes are the following:

 ```
 auth_opt_check_prefix true
+auth_opt_strip_prefix true
 auth_opt_prefixes filesprefix, pgprefix, jwtprefix
 ```